comanche/datatables-responsive/README.md

 ##Include CSS files

-These instructions assume using Bootstrap with Datatables.
+These instructions are done using Datatables and Bootstrap.
 You may use whatever you choose.

-For more info, see [http://www.datatables.net/blog/Twitter_Bootstrap][3] and [http://www.datatables.net/blog/Twitter_Bootstrap_2][4].
+For more information on Datatables and Bootstrap, see [http://www.datatables.net/blog/Twitter_Bootstrap][3] and [http://www.datatables.net/blog/Twitter_Bootstrap_2][4].

 Add Bootstrap, Datatables-Bootstrap and responsive Datatables helper CSS files.